Multi-Task Learning for High-Dimensional Regression with Many Weak Instruments: Introduction

-\citet{Newey:2009aa} established the limiting distribution for generalized empirical likelihood estimators including CUE under many weak moments asymptotics, but did not explicitly consider nuisance parameter estimation. \citet{ye2024genius} developed semiparametric CUE with a specific choice of first-step parametric and kernel estimators to estimate treatment effect with many weak invalid IVs, by leveraging heteroscedasticity in the endogenous treatment variable \citep{lewbel2012using, tchetgen2021genius}.
+\citet{Newey:2009aa} established the limiting distribution for generalized empirical likelihood estimators including continuous-updating GMM under many weak moments asymptotics, but did not explicitly consider nuisance parameter estimation. \citet{ye2024genius} developed semiparametric continuous-updating GMM with a specific choice of first-step parametric and kernel estimators.
+Around the time of initial submission, we became aware of a preprint by \citet{wang2025gmm} on a similar continuous-updating GMM estimator with applications to structural mean models \citep{robins1994correcting,10.1214/14-STS493} and proximal causal inference \citep{miao2017invited,shi2020multiply, tchetgen2024introduction,cui2024semiparametric}.
+Our work introduces multi-task learning in the canonical high-dimensional linear IV regression model and thus complements theirs.

-Another prominent direction lie in estimating optimal IVs \citep{donald2001choosing, belloni2012sparse,carrasco2015regularized,chen2020mostly,liu2020deep,guo2022robustness,scheidegger2025inference}, which can deliver semiparametric efficient estimation and inference under classical asymptotics \citep{chamberlain1987asymptotic}.
-A diverging number of IVs is also often considered, but with a relatively small subset of important ones, which differs from the diverging number of weak IVs considered in this paper.